Hot Tub Reviews & Ratings – What are the Best Hot Tub Brands?

 Bullfrog Spas provides 3 easy-to-use and highly effective water care systems.
 The Enhanced Ozone System (EOS O3™), FROG® @ease®, and the WellSpring Circulation Pump.
 Your spa water will require up to 75% less chlorine than ever before—saving you time and money.

-Caldera Spas now offers the FreshWater™ salt system that automatically generates chlorine, making it easier to take care of your hot tub and keeps your spa water fresh for longer.
+Caldera Spas offers the FROG® @ease® system and FreshWater™ salt system that automatically generates chlorine, making it easier to take care of your hot tub and keeps your spa water fresh for longer.

-HotSpring also offers the FreshWater™ salt system on their Highlife and Limelight collections.
+HotSpring also offers the FROG® @ease® and FreshWater™ salt system on their Highlife and Limelight collections.

 Jacuzzi offers CLEARRAY® UV-C technology to sanitize their spas.
 UV light kills bacteria and is quick and easy to use.